 Such alloying elements of copper elements have effects in their characteristics mainly on the following:

-Color – Each element really has different effect on copper’s color once alloyed to it.
-Every color comes out in the result is relatively based on what elements are added to the alloy.
-Copper alloys can be reddish, brownish gold, or tough pitch in color.
+Color – Each element really has a different effects on copper’s color once alloyed to it.
+Every color that comes out in the result is relatively based on what elements are added to the alloy.
+Copper alloys can be reddish, brownish-gold, or tough pitch in color.

 For more general information about our copper alloy stock availability from sizes to forms, get to us by contacting one of our steel sales rep or submit our free quote to be assisted with your needs.